Water Team trips are currently on hold due to the COVID-19 pandemic.

 Volunteer water teams are the backbone of Water Ambassadors Canada.
 Our ‘Trippers’ learn how to install life-changing clean water tools and deliver clean water projects around the world.

 While COVID-19 restrictions are still in place, we are unable to send water project teams to work with in-country partners on the ground at this time.

-You can still learn more about these trips by reading the FAQ below.
-For more information about water teams and trips, or to let us know you’re interested in joining a water project team in the future, please contact Team Coordinator Ursula Devolin at email@example.com.
+You can still learn more about these trips by watching the video below and reading the FAQ that follows it.
+For more information about water teams and trips, or to let us know you’re interested in joining a water project team in the future, please contact Team Coordinator Ursula Devolin at firstname.lastname@example.org.

 Frequently Asked Questions

 What do we do on a water project trip?

 You might drill a well or repair one, install a water chlorination system or filter, and teach basic hygiene practices.
 Each trip is different, depending on the need.

 What countries will I travel to?